Al-x22/ica0002/backup_restore.md

     ansible-playbook infra.yaml

+The following commands need to be applied in the master server of each service.
+The current master of SQL and Influx is: mysql2 (Al-x22-2) and influxdb(Al-x22-2)

-Restore MySQL data from the backup:
+# Restore MySQL data from the backup:

     sudo -u backup rm -r /home/backup/restore/mysql
     sudo -u backup duplicity --no-encryption restore rsync://Al-x22@backup/mysql /home/backup/restore/mysql sudo su
     mysql agama < /home/backup/restore/mysql/agama.sql

+There is no problem if the first command states there is no directory.
+The second command might give:

+'Error '[Errno 1] Operation not permitted: b'/home/backup/restore/mysql'' processing .'

+Dont worry, that is ok.

 Finally, log into the agama webpage if you want to see your restoration results easily.
 Restore can also be checked by logging into my SQL in the machine and checking the TABLE agama directly